 - Some bonuses are negated if you call in a shift and do not make up the hours.
 Make sure that you know all the details.

-- Don’t make any assumptions when it comes to bonuses.
+- Please don’t make any assumptions when it comes to bonuses.
 Ask.

 I always recommend that you research the Travel Nurse staffing agency.
 Trust in your company can sometimes be much more priceless than any bonus.